sedol1339/files/abstracts.md

     - useful in supervised image recognition, generative modelling, and deep RL

 Scellier, B., & Bengio, Y. (2016).
 Equilibrium Propagation: Bridging the Gap Between Energy-Based Models and Backpropagation. arXiv, 1602.05179.
 Retrieved from https://arxiv.org/abs/1602.05179v5

+    - We introduce Equilibrium Propagation, a learning framework for energy-based models
+    - It involves computing the gradient of an objective, but is different from backpropagation
+    - The first phase is when the prediction is made, and the second phase is when the target is revealed
+    - The only local difference between the two phases is whether synaptic changes are allowed or not

 Stoudenmire, E. M., & Schwab, D. J. (2016).
 Supervised Learning with Quantum-Inspired Tensor Networks. arXiv, 1605.05775.
 Retrieved from https://arxiv.org/abs/1605.05775v2